RedDragonfruit/Yelp_Near_Truth_Analysis/README.md

 ## Next Steps

-Gather more information on the users as they write reviews so that there are more weight in the model. add pictures/location/more user info
+Gather more information on the users as they write reviews so that there are more weight in the model including but not limited to pictures and locations.

 ## Author